MichaelCurrin/docker-quickstarts/basic.md

 - `ubuntu:20.04`

-We use `centos` for the example below.
+We use `centos` for the example below, but `ubuntu` is another good choice.

 ### Pull